jeffdnganga/alx-system_engineering-devops/0x01-shell_permissions/README.md

 100-change_owner_and_group - changes owner to vincent and the group owner to staff for all files and directories in the working directory
-101-symbolic_link_permissions - changes the owner and group owner of _hello to vincent and staff respectively 102-if_only - changes owner of the file hello to betty only is the current owner is guillaume
+101-symbolic_link_permissions - changes the owner and group owner of _hello to vincent and staff respectively 102-if_only - changes owner of the file hello to betty only is the current owner is guillaume 103-star_wars - plays the star wars IV episode in the terminal